conduktor/conduktor-docs/docs/platform/guides/self-service.md

 All resources that can be created using the Conduktor CLI can be annotated with metadata in the form of labels.

-Labels are key value pairs with no constraint except for the reserved prefix `conduktor.io/` which Conduktor uses to create deeper interaction with the UI.
+Labels are key value pairs with no constraints to help you organize and surface business metadata into Console.
-For now, a single Conduktor specific annotation exists, `conduktor.io/topic-visibility`.
-When the value is `public`, the Topic will appear in the Conduktor Topic Catalog.
+Some resources will have Conduktor-specific annotations, for example Topic will have an annotation to determine whether it should appear in the Conduktor Topic Catalog.

 **Example**
 ````yaml